ksmskm/Mopedometer/README.md

 TODO list:

-0. integrating a thermistor to monitor cylinder head temp. requires logarthmic curve tuning in software & an analog to digital converter integrated circuit.
+0. integrating a thermistor to monitor cylinder head temp. requires logarithmic curve tuning in software & an analog to digital converter integrated circuit (this step is well underway)

-1. restructure modules & organize program to run completely of onboard buttons & power switch.
+1. restructure modules & organize program to run completely from onboard buttons & power switch.

 2. beef up data visualization capabilities.